Mbulelo-Peyi/media-type-detector/README.md

 A tiny utility to detect and classify the category of a file (image, video, audio, document, etc.) from a `Blob` using [file-type](https://github.com/sindresorhus/file-type).

-🧪 Written in TypeScript
+Written in TypeScript
-🌐 Works in the browser
+Works in the browser
-⚛️ Ready for use in React apps
+Ready for use in React apps
-🤝 Created by volunteers at GoodWorkHub

 ## Installation